 The risk limit setting plan is proposed by Risk Management Department and discussed in the Risk Management Committee after prior consultation with parent company.
-The risk limit setting plan is also discussed and approved by the Credit Business Committee, the ALM Committee and the Executive Committee as a part of the business plan, and resolved by the Board of Directors.
+The risk limit setting plan is also discussed and acknowledged by the Credit Business Committee, the ALM Committee and pre-approved by the Executive Committee as a part of the business plan, and resolved by the Board of Directors.